g33kidd/listn2this/NOTES.md

 - genres and stuff
 - get the track title from the link with JS or something.
 - consider adding tokens to the session instead of just the plain user id.
 Hint: `Phoenix.Token.sign/3` and `Phoenix.Token.verify/3`
+- only allow links from trusted sources (soundcloud, youtube, spotify, etc..)
 - color links and various style fixes.
 - this.